Welcome to Episode 10 in the How to Sew A Skirt Sew-along series. The subject for today is: Sewing an Invisible Hem

 Our skirt is nearly finished.
 For me, it's been a marathon of not just sewing, but taking notes, taking photos and blogging too.
 My new skirt is already finished so I know it's been worth it!
 I'm using the example of the skirt in the middle here during our Sew A Skirt series.

 When it comes to hemming the skirt there are SO many options.
 You can simply turn up the hem once, press then turn up again, and sew around with a regular straight stitch.

 Or you could do a fancy hem finish with a hemming tape -from Stitch in my side.

 Or you could turn and hand stitch – from Megan Neilsen.

 You can try any of these options, or if you fancy, how about having a go at an Invisible Seam, sometimes called a Blind Hem?
-In invisible seam isn’t completely invisible – depending on the fabric and thread used, you might still see some regular tiny stitches.
+An invisible seam isn't completely invisible – depending on the fabric and thread used, you might still see some regular tiny stitches.
 And in a patterned fabric like mine, you cannot use a thread that matches all parts of the pattern, so some stitches will show.
 But it does give a very nice result and I recommend having a try at this.

 The preparation of the hemline is important for this type of seam.
 Once you have tried on your skirt and decided where you want the finished hemline to be, do measure this and mark it.